 For any company, strategic planning is intended to achieve three important tasks:

 - Clarify the goals that the company wants to accomplish

 - Select the comprehensive strategies that will enable the company to achieve those goals

 Strategic planning is crucial for any organization because it provides a sense of direction and outlines achievable goals.

-Download this template in DOCX format
+Download this sample template in Microsoft Word (docx) format.

 Include following 12 key sections in your strategic plan:

 - Financial Projections